Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Here’s how the two are different:

 Caching is the process of storing a version of a website or video segments for a limited period on a server or any other memory device.
-That’s done to speed the webpage up and avoid long loading times.
-Think of cache as jolting something down on a post-it to help you recall something from your short-term memory.
+That’s done to speed the webpage up and avoid long page load times.
+Think of cache as jotting something down on a post-it to help you recall something from your short-term memory.

 CDN is also a type of cache, but the two work differently.
 CDN caches data less prone to constant changes and requires less frequent updates.
-This data is stored on its servers that are spread out all around the globe.
-For example, video segments, forums, and web pages.
+This data is stored on servers that are spread out all around the globe, and typically comprises video segments, forums, and web pages.
 Mostly, CDN caches data and files of a more static nature to help reduce load time for users.

-There are many other ways of improving site loading speed by using plug-ins or widgets but using these methods comes with a significant drawback.
-At times, adding these to your website means there is now even more data that needs to load and run smoothly, causing it to slow down.
+There are many other ways of improving a slow loading site, including using plug-ins or widgets.
+However, using these methods comes with a significant drawback.
+At times, adding these add-ons to your website means there is now even more data that needs to load and run smoothly, causing it to slow down.

 CDNs also perform a similar primary function but differ where this data is stored.
-CDN caches data on servers rather than the user’s device.
+They cache data on servers rather than the user’s device.
 The servers where CDN caches data are based on geographical proximity.
 This reduces the lag and ensures a better streaming experience for the users.
-It also improves your website performance.
+It also improves website performance.

 Why Use a Video Streaming CDN?